masu85/alea/README.md

 # Setup

-To run this application, you need to have Docker installed and running to create images and containers.
+To run this application, you need to have Maven, Java 21, and Docker installed and running to create images and containers.

 # Run

-With Docker running, open a console and execute the following command:
+With Docker running, open a console navigate to app directory and execute the following command to start MongoDB:

+    docker compose up -d

+With MongoDB running, execute:

+    mvn clean spring-boot:run

+# Testing

+For testing, the commands are similar:

-    docker compose up
+    docker compose up -d

+With MongoDB running, execute:

+    mvn clean test

 # Endpoints